Readme-Workflows/recent-activity/docs/Setup.md

 - `username` defaults to the Repository-Owner
 - `max_lines` defaults to 5
 - `readme_file` defaults to `./README.md`
-- `disabled_events` defaults to `comments`
+- `disabled_events` defaults to `["comments"]`

 Please see the [`sample.yml`][sample] file for all options and their default values.
 You can also check the [[Configuration]] Page for any info about the different options.

 ## 3) Configure README file

 The final step is to now update the README.md file.
-If you selected `Add a README file` should there be a README file in your Repository that you can just edit.
+If you selected `Add a README file` when creating the repo, there should be a README file in your Repository that you can just edit.
 If there isn't a README file will you need to create one first.

 While editing the README.md can you design it however you like.
 The only important part is, that you include a `<!--RECENT_ACTIVITY:start-->` and optionally a `<!--RECENT_ACTIVITY:last_update-->` comment in the README file.